 While selecting the test material you must take into account the impact of parameters relevant for the property to be tested.
-For the aquatic toxicity studies, you must justify that the selected test material properties (e.g. particle size) constitute a reasonable worst case to cover all the registrants of the Substance.
+For the Substance, this includes the particle size, the crystal structure and the degree of hydration.
+For the aquatic toxicity studies, you must justify that the selected test material properties (e.g. particle size, degree of hydration) constitute a reasonable worst case to cover all the registrants of the Substance.
 Therefore the selected test material should correspond to the most soluble form of the substance taking into account the range of properties of the substance as registered under REACH.